Maternal Health and HIV: Global Priorities for Research and Action

 What Gets Measured Gets Done

 Dr. Hannah Sebitloane of the University of KwaZulu-Natal in South Africa believes a more focused research agenda could help.
-“Why is an HIV[-positive] pregnant woman in the area where HAART [highly active antiretroviral therapy] is now accessed…still more likely to die just because she has HIV?” she asked.
+“Why is an HIV [-positive] pregnant woman in the area where HAART is now accessed…still more likely to die just because she has HIV?” she asked.
 That can’t easily be answered right now, and better quantifying the negative effects of not seeking care could tangibly show how social and medical stigmas are harming mothers.

-To this end, Kendall and Dr. Isabella Danel of the U.S. Centers for Disease Control shared the results of a new study on anti-retroviral therapy (ART) as a means to understanding the negative impact of HIV/AIDS stigma on maternal mortality.
-They found women who are not receiving ART are “seven to eight times more likely to die during pregnancy” or during the post-partum period than mothers living with HIV who receive ART throughout their pregnancy.
-“The longer women are on ART,” Daniel pointed out, “the risk goes down further.”
-On one hand, these are promising results, but overall pregnant women are less likely than other adults to get the treatment, Kendall noted, meaning there’s a clear gap in distribution that is likely systematic and due to stigma.
+To this end, Kendall and Danel shared the results of a new study on anti-retroviral therapy (ART).
+It is crucial to document and evaluate ways to improve access and retention of care, they said, and available evidence shows improving access to ART for women living with HIV can make a significant impact in lowering mortality rates.
+“The longer women are on ART,” Danel said, “the risk goes down further.”
+On one hand, these are promising results, but overall, pregnant women are less likely than other adults to get the treatment, Kendall noted, meaning there’s a clear gap in distribution that is likely systematic and due to stigma.

 Combating Stigma Not An Easy Task